reshinto/reshinto.github.io/docs/interviewPrep/system_design/storage/databases/12RelationalDatabases/readme.md

 ### Postgres

-- a relational databse that uses a dialet of SQL called PostgresSql
+- a relational database that uses a dialect of SQL called PostgresSql
 - provides ACID transactions